Jonasthepanda67/SnakeGame/README.md

 - [ ] Add a way to clear leaderboards
 - [ ] Create better designs for the snake and board
 - [ ] Make it look more like a game with the new GUI
+- [ ] Make a leaderboard/highscore list for each difficulty

 ## 🚧 Known Issues
 *No major bugs reported so far!*